apridew/23001028-14-kelompok1-car-rental-platinum/README.md

-# Binar Car Rental for Customer - Platinum Challenge
+# Car Rental for Customer - Platinum Challenge

 This project is part of the Binar Academy for Platinum Challenge.